Bodyjar: 2013–2016: Role Model

 Read also explained that Tom Larkin of New Zealand band Shihad produced the album at his own studios in Brunswick, Melbourne, Australia, and that the band referenced the sound production of the bands Refused, Foo Fighters and Starmarket for the recording process.
 Joey Cape, of Lagwagon, and Ahren Stringer, of The Amity Affliction, contributed vocals to the album, while a guitar solo was recorded by Stephen Egerton of Descendents.

 Bodyjar enlisted Australian independent music label UNFD to release Role Model on 18 October 2013, and bundle packages that included a skateboard deck, a T-shirt and a stubby holder were released.
 Baines hired Dutch design company ATTAK to create the artwork for the album.

 2017–present: Terra Firma and New Rituals

 On 13 October 2017 the band released a new EP, Terra Firma on three vinyl colour-ways limited to 100 copies each.

-Bodyjar were one of the first bands to return to live shows following Melbourne’s COVID lockdown period.
+Bodyjar were one of the first bands to return to live shows following Melbourne's COVID lockdown period.
 The band returned in January 2021 with a show at 170 Russell.

 On 1 December 2021, Bodyjar announced their eighth studio album New Rituals, released on 4 February 2022; 9 years after their previous studio album Role Model.
 Recording of New Rituals took place throughout 2020 and 2021, a process which was heavily delayed by Melbourne's numerous COVID lockdowns.

+On 17 September 2025 a new single Here Lies Caroline was released.